OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 > [!NOTE]
 > If you add the markup shown here to an XML file along with the XML declaration tags for version and mso-application at the top of the file (shown in Figure 13), you can open it in Word as a Word document.
 Or, without those tags, you can still open it using  **File> Open** in Word.
-You'll see **Compatibility Mode** on the title bar in Word 2013, because you removed the settings that tell Word this is a 2013 document.
-Since you're adding this markup to an existing Word 2013 document, that won't affect your content at all.
+You'll see **Compatibility Mode** on the title bar in Word, because you removed the settings that tell Word this is a Word document.
+Since you're adding this markup to an existing Word document, that won't affect your content at all.

 ### JavaScript for using setSelectedDataAsync